 - 5 tablespoons butter

-Bake for 40 minutes, then remove parchment and sprinkle with the tablespoon of white or turbinado sugar.
+Bake for 40 minutes, then remove parchment and sprinkle with the 2 tablespoons of white or turbinado sugar.
 Continue baking until the pudding is puffed and golden on top, approximately 50 to 60 minutes total.

 Meanwhile, make the sauce.
 Melt the butter in a small sauce set over medium heat.
-Add the remaining 1/2 cup brown sugar, cream, remaining 1/2 cup rum and 1/2 teaspoon salt, and whisk until combined.
+Add the 1/2 cup brown sugar, cream, 1/2 cup rum, and 1/2 teaspoon salt, and whisk until combined.
 Simmer, whisking, until the sauce has slightly thickened, approximately 5 to 8 minutes.
 It will continue to thicken as it cools.
 Remove from heat and keep warm.

 Keywords: Alcohol, Bananas, Bread, bread pudding, Brown Sugar, Cajun & Creole, Caramel, Cream, Dessert Sauces, Desserts, leftover bread, new york times, Rum, Turbinado